Cumulocity-IoT/apama-rxepl/README.md

 ```
 Which you choose to use is up to you.

 There are far too many operators to go through every one here, but there is a really handy decision tree in the [external links section](#other) to help you find the one you need.
-The ApamaDoc lists all of the operators.
+The [APIDoc](/docs/api-docs/README.md#api-documentation) lists all of the operators.

 ## <a id="combining"></a>Joining and Combining
 **Merge** - Combine all values from multiple observables onto one observable